Save a Spot - Most Popular Walking Tour

 Cuartel de Ballaja

 Built between 1854 y 1864 to house Spanish soldiers and their families.
-Today Cuartel Ballaja is a cultural center housing Museo de Las Americas, a coffee shops, a restaurant, dance school and some offices.
+Today Cuartel Ballaja is a cultural center housing Museo de Las Americas, coffee shops, a restaurant, dance school, and some offices.
 Tel: 787-721-3737

 Part of the San Juan Life is learning to slow down during the daily routine to sit down and relax to a cafe con leche.
 We know you may be eager to continue touring Old San Juan, but as you pass Cuartel de Ballaja, we encourage you take 20 minutes to simply relax and have a cup of coffee, a quesito goes great with it.
 The elegant courtyard gives you a feeling of being in a European country, it is typically quiet since most tourists are busy trying to make it to El Morro and other places.
 Don Ruiz is inside the building on the southeast corner, great quiet spot to admire the architecture of the courtyard.
 Cinema Bar is on North wing, you may enter from the courtyard or through Norzagaray Street.

 Museo de Las Americas